xavimarin35/Thalassa/README.md

 - Dynamic obstacles through the map that can kill you
 - Camera culling during whole level
 - Air and ground enemies pathfinding
-- Ground enemy shoots you
+- Ground enemy can shoot you
 - Bat partner who follows you

 ## Usage